 - Water flow: Low

-What do bettas need in their tank?
+What do they need in their aquarium?

 Every betta fish tank setup should include a good quality filter, a heater, a thermometer, and aquarium-safe decorations or hardscape.
 Substrate and live plants are optional but highly recommended.

 How long should you wait to put them in a new aquarium?